Torba2207/the-recipe-book/README.md

 The app will be running at: http://localhost:3001

 ### 5. Test the App
--Open the app in the browser
+- Open the app in the browser

--Use the filters to find specific recipes
+- Use the filters to find specific recipes

--Click on a recipe to see details
+- Click on a recipe to see details